My thoughts on July 4th

 The list above is by no means exhaustive but these are one off situations in which we can make people feel seen.
 In the broader sense, making people feel seen requires an effort to go beyond the surface to take the time to build relationships and in turn trust.

-I was asked recently on what I considered the most important element of leadership.
-For me it’s Trust.
 I won’t go into the details of this( maybe in another blog post) but trust takes effort and can be fundamentally summed up in “I feel/know this person has my back”.
 To feel that, you have to gone through various phases and iterations of feeling seen by said individual.

 It’s easy to revert to coping mechanisms but writing this has made me reflect on how I can get better at seeing people.
 I hope reading this makes you do the same too.